-Two studies compared Harris lenses with blue or yellow lenses from the DRT in a head-to-head fashion.
+Two studies compared Harris lenses with blue or yellow lenses from the DRT in a head-to-head fashion(73)(74).
 These studies included the same group of participants comprising 73 delayed readers who reported that a filter (Harris or DRT) helped them see text more clearly.
 A positive feature of these studies was the lack of external bias because subjects were recruited from mainstream state primary schools.
 Unfortunately, because of a prior assumption that the treatment works, there was no placebo control group.
 Treatment fidelity is also questionable, as there was no mention of whether all of the children who chose a filter continued to use it for the full three-month period.
 The groups were well matched on spelling and reading at baseline.
-After 3 months, both groups had improved their reading and, to a lesser extent, their spelling: statistical analysis revealed no significant difference in the improvement in reading or spelling scores between the two groups.
+After 3 months, both groups had improved their reading and, to a lesser extent, their spelling: importantly, there was no significant difference between the two groups in the improvement in reading or spelling scores.
 The DRT group did improve their speed of reading non-words more than the Harris lens group, but neither group improved in their ability to read irregular words.
 Although the conclusions of these papers was that both systems improved reading ability in children with reading delay, the added time and effort required to decide upon the optimal tint using the Harris filters compared to the DRT filters (where either a yellow or blue tint is issued) was considered to give the DRT system an advantage.
 Because no control group or placebo lenses were used in these studies, it is impossible to know the role that placebo effects played in the improvements seen.

 Summary of ChromaGen/Harris Lens Studies

 The results from the small number of studies assessing the effectiveness of the ChromaGen/Harris filter system for patients with reading difficulty collectively suggest that the system may deliver better reading performance than placebo lenses.
-However, it is unlikely that the participants in these studies were well masked to treatment groups because they would have known the difference between the two types of lenses (i.e., tinted versus clear).
+However, this evidence is rather weak principally because it is unlikely that the participants in these studies were well masked to treatment groups and so they would have known the difference between the two types of lenses (i.e., tinted versus clear).
 In head-to-head studies with the DRT lens system, Chromagen/Harris lenses lead to comparable changes in reading performance to the DRT system.
 However, the value of the ‘benefits’ that were claimed in these studies is difficult to establish because of the absence of placebo-lens or no lens (control) groups.

 Non-mainstream (other) studies of colour

 This section evaluates studies of less well known or non-commercial coloured overlays or filters.
-Three publications used one colour: one blue; two yellow, one used two colours (blue and red) and the remaining used less than 10 colours except one which used 15 colours.
-Two publications that compared blue or yellow overlays with ChromaGen are considered under the Chromagen section.
+Because of the diverse nature of these studies it is difficult to create a coherent narrative so we have commented on each study individually.
+Three publications used one colour: one blue(76); two yellow(77)(18), one used two colours (blue and red)(78) and the remaining used less than 10 colours except one which used 15 colours(79).
+Two publications that compared blue or yellow overlays with ChromaGen are considered under the Chromagen section(73)(74).